WordPress/plugin-check/docs/creating-a-runtime-check.md

 ## Preparations

-Preparations in the Plugin Checker are used to set up the environment before running checks, involving logic like activating themes or plugins and creating necessary test content.
+Preparations in the Plugin Checker are used to set up the environment before running checks, involving logic like adding actions and filters, and creating necessary test content.
 They utilize the `Preparation` interface, requiring the implementation of a `prepare()` method, and return cleanup functions to revert changes made during preparation.
-Three different approaches can be used for creating preparations based on the circumstances.
+Three different approaches can be used for creating preparations based on the circumstances:

+* Check preparations
+* Shared preparations
+* Global preparations

-### Check Preperations
+### Check preparations

 Check preparations are created using the `prepare()` method within a check class.